 Dar es Salaam

 Bagamoyo - Dar es Salaam.
 It's only a relatively short drive south along the coast to Dar es Salaam today.
-The city is Tanzania’s main port and is a hub of commerce and industry - a hot, humid, and bustling seaport city of high rises, colorful markets, and Arab-influenced architecture on the coast.
+The city is Tanzania’s main port and is a hub of commerce and industry - a hot, humid, and bustling seaport city of high rises, colourful markets, and Arab-influenced architecture on the coast.
 We set up camp on the beach just outside the city tonight, and you'll have time to go for a swim.

 Overnight: Dar es Salaam | Breakfast, Lunch, Dinner